noobshow/terms/privacy/global.md

 We may use third-party advertising companies to serve advertisements regarding goods and services that may be of interest to You when You access our websites, based on Data relating to Your access to and use of our websites on any of Your devices, as well as Data received from third parties.
 To do so, these companies may place or recognize a unique cookie, or similar tracking technology, on Your browser (including the use of pixel tags).
 They may also use these technologies, along with data they collect about Your online use, to recognize You across the devices You use, such as a mobile phone and a laptop, and to make decisions about the advertisements You see.
 If You would like more information about this practice, and to learn how to opt out of behavioral advertising delivered by Network Advertising Initiative member companies in desktop and mobile browsers on the particular device on which You are accessing this Privacy Policy, please visit the [Network Advertising Initative](http://www.networkadvertising.org/managing/opt_out.asp) and [Digital Advertising Alliance](http://www.aboutads.info/).

 You may download the [AppChoices app](http://youradchoices.com/appchoices) to opt out in mobile apps.
 In order to understand and improve the effectiveness of our advertising, we may also use web beacons, cookies, and other technologies to identify the fact that You have visited our website or seen one of our advertisements, and we may provide that Data to one or more third party advertising networks.
-The Data we provide may include the time and date of Your visit to our website, pages viewed, links clicked and other information that does not disclose your ‘real world’ identity.
+The Data we provide may include the time and date of Your visit to our website, pages viewed, links clicked and other information that does not disclose your 'real world' identity.
 Those advertising networks may recognize the web beacon or cookie associated with Your visit to our website when You visit other websites on which they serve advertising, and they may make decisions about the advertisements You see based on it.
 We may choose to work with Google AdWords, Doubleclick, AdRoll or other advertising networks.
 Each of these companies has its own privacy policy, which we encourage You to review.
 For more information about advertising and tracking online, visit the [Network Advertising Initiative](https://www.networkadvertising.org/).
-This website allows consumers to “opt out” of the behavioral advertising delivered by member companies.
+This website allows consumers to "opt out" of the behavioral advertising delivered by member companies.
 To learn more about the cookies that may be served through our Services, and how you can control our use of cookies, please see our [Cookie Policy](https://stripe.com/cookies-policy).
 At present, there is no industry standard for recognizing Do Not Track browser signals, so we do not respond to them.

 ### 7. Choice and Access.